Come My Fanatics...: Release

 Come My Fanatics... was released in January 1997 by Rise Above Records.
 The album did not reach chart in the United Kingdom.
-The label's founder Lee Dorian had previously tried to promote doom metal music in the United Kingdom through compilation albums such as Dark Passages, featuring bands including Penance, Revelation and Mourn, to define a British scene.
-Dorian later said the release of Come My Fanatics... was "the turning point of everything".
+The label's founder Lee Dorrian had previously tried to promote doom metal music in the United Kingdom through compilation albums such as Dark Passages, featuring bands including Penance, Revelation and Mourn, to define a British scene.
+Dorrian later said the release of Come My Fanatics... was "the turning point of everything".
 Terrorizer echoed these statements in 2012, calling the album "the wake-up that the UK doom scene needed and proved it wasn't just about frilly shirts and gothic morbidity".

 Come My Fanatics... received several re-releases in 1999; Rise Above re-released it on 19 April 1999 with new artwork.
 The new cover depicts Anton LaVey and his disciples and is based on still from a 1971 television documentary called The Power of the Witch.
 To create the cover, Oborn paused his videotaped copy of the documentary and traced the image from his television screen; he added the space background later.
 The Music Cartel distributed the album in the United States in 1999.
 Come My Fanatics... was released in Japan with the bonus track "Return to the Sun of Nothingness".
 Both Electric Wizard and Come My Fanatics... were re-packaged as a single release in 1999.
 In Finland, the album charted in 2011, charting at number 28 on the chart.